tenzir/threatbus/plugins/apps/threatbus_vast/README.md

 The plugin uses ZeroMQ to communicate with the
 [VAST bridge](https://github.com/tenzir/threatbus/tree/master/apps/vast).
 The
-plugin serves as a Zmq endpoint for the bridge to connect with.
+plugin serves as a ZeroMQ endpoint for the bridge to connect with.
 It uses three endpoints.
 One for managing subscriptions (and thus snapshot requests).
-The other two endpoints are for plain pub-sub.
+The other two endpoints are for plain pub-sub operations.

 ```yaml
 ...